 - Application of solder to the joint

-Immediately the component lead and the solder pad have successfully being heated up, know that you are set to pay the solder.
-What you will do is to place the tip of the strand of solder to both the solder pad and component lead and not the iron’s tip.
+Immediately after the component lead and the solder pad have successfully been heated up, know that you are set to pay for the solder.
+What you will do is place the tip of the strand of solder to both the solder pad and component lead and not the iron’s tip.

 Note that, if all of them are hot enough, the solder will freely flow all over the pad and lead.
 You will get to see how the flux melts and liquefy also.